 Mini tummy tuck: Similar to a standard tummy tuck, this procedure removes excess fat and loose skin from your lower abdomen, beneath the belly button.
 The muscles may be tightened or not, depending a patient’s needs.
 Since smaller amounts of tissue are removed in a mini tummy tuck, the incisions made are smaller too, and these are easily hidden by undergarments.

-“Around the world” tummy tuck: This procedure is similar to a standard tummy tuck, but rather than focusing solely on the skin of the abdominal area, Dr. Obaid also removes excess skin on the sides of the abdomen and on the lower back.
+“Around the world” tummy tuck: This procedure is similar to a standard tummy tuck, but rather than focusing solely on the skin of the abdominal area, your surgeon also removes excess skin on the sides of the abdomen and on the lower back.

 This kind of tummy tuck is also known as a 360-degree, extended abdominoplasty, or belt lipectomy.
-Dr. Obaid often performs this procedure on people who have lost large amounts of weight, as significant weight loss.
+Dr. Obaid and Dr. Ver Halen often perform this procedure on people who have lost large amounts of weight.

 As this procedure involves removing skin from your back and sides as well as from your front abdominal area, incisions are longer, and scarring is more extensive.

-Dallas and Ft Worth patients first have an initial one-on-one consultation with Dr. Sacha Obaid in his Southlake or Plano offices.
-You’ll discuss with Dr. Obaid what your desires are for your body, and Dr. Obaid will examine your abdominal area to determine your surgical needs; for example, whether you’ll benefit most from a standard or a mini tummy tuck.
+Dallas and Ft.
+Worth patients first have an initial one-on-one consultation with either Dr. Jon Ver Halen or Dr. Sacha Obaid in their Southlake or Plano offices.
+You’ll discuss with your surgeon what your desires are for your body, and he will examine your abdominal area to determine your surgical needs; for example, whether you’ll benefit most from a standard or a mini tummy tuck.

 A helpful tool at this consultation is the Crisalix computer-aided system.
 Crisalix enables you to see how your body will look after a tummy tuck.
-To simulate your results, Dr. Obaid will take three photos of you and use them to computer-generate a 3D image of your body.
+To simulate your results, your surgeon will take three photos of you and use them to computer-generate a 3D image of your body.
 This image serves as a template to show how surgery will change your body and improve your silhouette.

-Dr. Obaid will also discuss with you the procedure, recovery period, all costs, and you’ll be able to ask any questions you have.
+Your surgeon will also discuss with you the procedure, the recovery period, and all costs, and you’ll be able to ask any questions you have.

 To get ready for your surgery and minimize risks, you may be asked to stop taking certain medications.
 If you’re a smoker, you’ll be asked to stop smoking for one month beforehand.
 Following these instructions will help ensure that your surgery is completed safely and that your recovery is straightforward.

-On the day of your surgery, you’ll meet with Dr. Obaid one more time to discuss any last-minute concerns, and you’ll go over the procedure and recovery period.
+On the day of your surgery, you’ll meet with your surgeon one more time to discuss any last-minute concerns, and you’ll go over the procedure and recovery period.